MicrosoftDocs/nav-content/dynamics-nav-app/ui-post-documents-journals.md

 ---
-title: Overview of Posting Documents and Journals | Microsoft Docs
+title: Overview of Posting Documents and Journals
 description: Outlines posting actions and the ways you can post documents and journals.
 services: project-madeira
 documentationcenter: ''